 - Treat seasonal affective disorder (SAD).

 - Help control sleep patterns for people who work night shifts.

 - Prevent or reduce problems with sleeping and confusion after surgery.

 - Reduce long-term cluster headaches.

-In most cases, melatonin supplements are safe in low doses for short-term and long-term use.
+In most cases, melatonin supplements are safe in low doses for short-term use.
 But be sure to talk with your doctor about taking them.

 Children and pregnant or nursing women should not take melatonin without talking to a doctor first.

 Because melatonin makes you feel drowsy, do not drive or operate machinery when you are taking it.

 During health exams, tell your doctor if you are taking melatonin.
 And tell your doctor if you are having trouble sleeping (insomnia), because it may be related to a medical problem.

 Side effects of melatonin are rare.
 They may include sleepiness, headache, dizziness, and nausea.
 These side effects will go away when you stop taking the supplement.